Economy of Utah

 The economy of Utah is a diversified economy covering industries such as tourism, mining, agriculture, manufacturing, information technology, finance, and petroleum production.
 The majority of Utah's gross state product is produced along the Wasatch Front, containing the state capital Salt Lake City.

-According to the Bureau of Economic Analysis the gross stated product of Utah in 2021 was 220 billion.
-The per capita personal income was 4444,888 in 2020.
-Major industries of Utah include: coal mining, cattle ranching, salt production, and government services.
+According to the Bureau of Economic Analysis, Utah's gross state product in 2024 was $300.9 billion, ranking 28th largest in the nation; per capita personal income was $66,443.

+Major industries of Utah include: recreation (8 billion 2022), coal mining, cattle ranching, salt production, and government services.